 Like the federation model, the pass-through authentication model also uses the on-premises directory service as the source of identity.
-Both models open agencies to the same risk: Exploitation of their on-premises identity services could lead to unauthorized access of their cloud services.
+Both models open agencies to the same risk.
+Exploitation of their on-premises identity services could lead to unauthorized access of their cloud services.
 Depending on the configuration, agencies may be able to mitigate some of this risk by authenticating users through the on-premises service and then enforcing MFA through the cloud-based identity service.

 The requirement to deploy an agent or connector with access to the directory also poses reliability implications, as it is in the critical path of user sign in.
-High-availability architectures are possible with multiple agents that can fail over during outages.
-This solution also allows for central logging of all authentication attempts (since they all reach the same core on-prem identity service), improving the accessibility of log-on events during security investigations.
-However, by centralizing all authentication, the increased latency may affect the productivity of remote users that must connect to the on-premises identity services each time authentication is required.
+High-availability architectures are possible with multiple agents that may failover during outages.
+This solution also allows for central logging of all authentication attempts (since they all reach the same core on-premises identity service), improving the accessibility of log-on events during security investigations.
+However, centralizing all authentication increases latency that may affect the productivity of remote users who must connect to the on-premises identity services each time authentication is required.